 Whilst the claim that its magic and that it changes colours according to the person isn’t completely honest, I still find these to be good lipsticks.
 Honestly, I’m not so fond of brands that distort the truth but let’s be fair, most brands do it to some degree.
 Obviously, they’re in it for themselves and their sale figures.
 That’s where us beauty bloggers come it to save the day- to dig out the truth!
 They are not the first brand to do this and I’m sure, not the last.
 There’s Dior Addict Lip Glow Color Reviver Balm, Smashbox’s O-Gloss Intuitive Lip Gloss, Sephora Collection Color Reveal Lip Balm – to mention a few.

-With all that said and done these colour changing lipsticks are still really good and you gotta love them.
+With all that said and done these colour changing lipsticks are still really good, and they’re hard not to love.
 They last really well, don’t dry out the lips and honestly, they look super cool!
 If you’re looking to have some fun or you like gimmicky products then I definitely recommend these lipsticks.
-For the price of £4.99 its very good value for money.
+For the price of £4.99, its excellent value for money.
 You can buy them from asos.com which I have linked below- they have free international shipping so go and order them now!

 Have you tried out Barry M Colour Changing Lipstick or any other colour changing makeup?
 What are your thoughts on it?
 Do you love it or do you rather regular makeup that does its job without any gimmicks?
-I’d love to hear in the comments below!
+I’d love to hear your thoughts in the comment section below!